-Post-reformation English rule until the 20th century resulted in the establishment of thick, divisive lines between Protestant and Catholic communities.
-With the advent of Irish independence (1922), the Republic of Ireland and Northern Ireland (still part of the United Kingdom) became further defined by the religious and cultural history of both Catholicism and Protestantism.
+Post-reformation English rule until the 20th century resulted in thick, divisive lines between Protestant and Catholic communities.
+With the Irish independence of 1922, the Republic of Ireland and Northern Ireland (still part of the United Kingdom) became further defined by the religious and cultural history of both Catholicism and Protestantism.

-In recent years, this strong religious heritage has been shaken due to the failures of the institutional church, the impact of a boom/bust economy and the rise of secularism.
+In recent years, this solid religious heritage has been shaken due to the failures of the institutional church, the impact of a boom/bust economy, and the rise of secularism.

-It is into this context that the Serge teams in Ireland are pursuing a vision of an island transformed for the glory of God, captivated by God’s grace and overflowing with the joy of knowing Jesus.
+It’s in this context that the Serge teams in Ireland pursue a vision of an island transformed for the glory of God, captivated by God’s grace and overflowing with the joy of knowing Jesus.

 By loving God and neighbor, we lay down our lives as catalytic encouragers for the renewal and expansion of the Church in Ireland, inviting all people to become wholehearted followers of Jesus.